Compare two documents and instantly see what changed. Everything runs locally — nothing leaves your browser.

 Read the results — red strikethrough means removed, green means added.

 💡For scanned pages or image-only PDFs, the tool automatically runs OCR before comparing.
-You can also use the ✂️ Crop button to OCR just a specific region.
+You can also use the ✂️ Crop button to OCR just a specific region, or highlight live text and click ➕ Add to Selection to compare only the portions you choose.

 📂 Supported file types